 The Cohen brothers have a distinctive storytelling style.
 Like Wes Anderson and David Lynch, the Cohen brothers enjoy the using some of the same actors, giving their sets a specific mood and look, and employing distinctive music.

 Here’s the setup.
 A disk filled with CIA secrets falls into the hands of two dimwitted gym employees.
 Naturally, their thoughts turn to blackmail.
 Their ineptitude leads to a series of unfortunate but hilarious events.
 And oh, yes, Brad Pitt.
-Rated R.

 Where is comedy headed?
 If these Netflix comedy movies are any indication, the future will be smart, diverse and funny.